 Joya no kane refers to the bell that is rung at a temple on the night of New Year's Eve.
 The word joya literally means "New Year's Eve night".

 The bell is usually rung a total of 107 times on the eve of the new year, and once more just as it hits New Year's Day, making it a total of 108 times.
 The number is supposed to be representative of the worldly desires(*1) that a person experiences throughout the course of their entire life.
 There are said to be a total of 108 of these worldly desires.

-*1 Worldly Desires： This concept originates from the teachings of Buddhism, and refers to anxiety and hardship.
+*1 Worldly Desires: this concept originates from the teachings of Buddhism, and refers to anxiety and hardship caused by material wants.

 Image courtesy ofYoshikazu TAKADA